 Directors and Officers ("D&O") insurance coverage, of course, provides a key protection to directors.
 D&O policies are not strictly form documents; they can and should be negotiated.
 Careful attention should be paid to retentions, exclusions, and the scope of coverage.
 Care also should be given to the potential impact of a bankruptcy of the company on the availability of insurance, particularly the question of how rights are allocated between the company and the directors and officers who may be claiming entitlement to the same aggregate dollars of coverage.
-To avoid any ambiguity that might exist as to directors' and officers' rights to coverage and reimbursement of expenses in the case of a bankruptcy, companies should purchase separate supplemental insurance policies coverage) in addition to the policies that cover both the company and the directors and officers individually.
+To avoid any ambiguity that might exist as to directors' and officers' rights to coverage and reimbursement of expenses in the case of a bankruptcy, companies should purchase separate supplemental insurance policies covering only directors and officers but not the company (so-called side-A coverage) in addition to the policies that cover both the company and the directors and officers individually.